“To the LAW and to the TESTIMONY: if they speak not according to this word,

 And by that I mean, they gave their lives to God, but how, I’d like to share,

-Okay, here we go…
+Okay, here we go:

 Yes, they wanted to follow God, and attend a church somewhere also,

-But oh, which denomination they should embrace, they wanted to know.
+But oh, which denomination should they embrace, they wanted to know.

 As the visits to their home came and went, that question burned in their mind,

-And on their mind too, was God’s great moral Law — the Ten Commandments — that
+'Cause on their mind too, was God’s great moral Law — the Ten Commandments — that

-One day when my mother was busy ironing — she paused — seeking God in prayer,
+One day when my mother was busy ironing, she paused, seeking God in prayer,

 And with the Father, her concern and growing frustration sought to share.